jacksanford1/mysite/content/posts/funniest-friend.md

 ### Longest Continuous Laughter {#back}

 This award goes to Joey.
-Joey made the audience laugh for a full 30 seconds straight when going through his fake resume skills with Phoebe in "The One Where Joey Speaks French" (S10E13).
+Joey made the audience laugh for a full 30 seconds when going through his fake resume skills with Phoebe in "The One Where Joey Speaks French" (S10E13).
 He wrote that he could chug a gallon of milk in under 10 seconds on his resume.
 Phoebe called him out.
-He immediately went to the fridge and grabbed a gallon of milk and proceeded to “chug” (i.e. spill down the front of his shirt) for a full 30 seconds.
+He immediately went to the fridge, grabbed a gallon of milk and proceeded to “chug” (i.e. spill down the front of his shirt) for 30 seconds straight.
 Peak Joey moment.

 ![Joey chugging milk](https://media.giphy.com/media/BLZVQ73Gl53Ak/giphy.gif)

 ### Funniest Episode

 The award for the funniest episode goes to “The One Where the Stripper Cries” (S10E11).
 I immediately rewatched this episode when I discovered this and it definitely lives up to the hype.
 The episode is full of high school and college flashbacks starring “fat Monica”, Rachel’s "real" nose, and ridiculous hairstyles all around.
 Not to mention we find out Ross kissed Monica in college!
-Meanwhile Joey gets on a game show and gives a performance that only Joey could be capable of.
+Meanwhile Joey gets on a game show and gives a performance that only Joey would be capable of.
 But what puts this episode over the top is Danny DeVito's outrageous guest appearance as the stripper at Phoebe's bachelorette party.

 ![Phoebe's bachelorette](https://media.giphy.com/media/jObAn1DPmadtJSPoGT/giphy.gif)